bullmoose20/MK-Docs/docs/komet/install/local.md

 # Local Walkthrough

-This article will walk you through getting Komet set up and running.
+This article will walk you through getting Kometa set up and running.
 It will cover:

-1. Retrieving the Komet code
+1. Retrieving the Kometa code
 2. Installing requirements
 3. Setting up the initial config file
 4. Setting up a collection file and creating a couple sample collections.